LLNL/serac/src/docs/sphinx/developer_guide.rst

 Physics Module User Guide
 -------------------------

 A fundamental data structure in Serac is `BasePhysics <../doxygen/html/classserac_1_1BasePhysics.html>`_.
-Classes derived from this structure are expected to encapsulate a specific partial differential equation and all of the state data and parameters associated with it.
+Classes derived from ``BasePhysics`` are expected to encapsulate a specific partial differential equation and all of the state data and parameters associated with it.
 Currently, Serac contains the following physics modules:

 * `Elasticity <../doxygen/html/classserac_1_1Elasticity.html>`_
 * `Nonlinear solid mechanics <../doxygen/html/classserac_1_1NonlinearSolid.html>`_